broadinstitute/cellpainting-gallery/documentation/publications.md

 # Publications using datasets in Cell Painting Gallery

+This list is not exhuastive but instead we have emphasized publications referencing datasets in the Cell Painting Gallery that were referenced before the datasets received a `cpg identifier`.
+See below for literature searches for specific `cpg identifiers`.

+We welcome contributions to this list either through a pull request or by emailing the corresponding author of our [Cell Painting Gallery paper](https://doi.org/10.48550/arXiv.2402.02203).

 | First Author                          | <div style="width:350px">Title</div>                                                                                                 | Year | <div style="width:150px">Publication URL</div>                                                                                     | Dataset Name in Gallery                  |
 |---------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------|------|------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------|
 | Bray                                  | A dataset of images and morphological profiles of 30 000 small-molecule treatments using the Cell Painting assay                     | 2017 | [Publication](https://doi.org/10.1093/gigascience/giw014)                                                                          | cpg0012-wawer-bioactivecompoundprofiling |